• Skip to main content

 What oil is best for a homemade salve?

 Any carrier oil should work for homemade salve.
 The most common ones are fractioned coconut oil, apricot kernel oil, jojoba oil, and sweet almond oil.
-All with their own benefits and properties.
+All with their own unique properties!

 What’s the difference between a balm and a salve?